-Brussels scavenger hunt
+Brussels scavenger hunt and city tour

 Brussels scavenger hunt was created to offer you the best way to explore this amazing city.
 Brussels is the centre of European culture and institutions.
 Brussels has much more to offer than most people imagine.
 Apart from its famous chocolates and beers, there are almost 90 museums, beautiful parks, architecture, bars and much more.
 Brussels is one of the most interesting and important cities in the world!
 Get lost in the city and explore it in a different and informative way!

-Explore Brussels, playing our scavenger hunt!
+Explore Brussels, playing our scavenger hunt and city tour!

 It is an outdoor activity combining playing, walking and learning!